 VBU Practical Tip: If a buffet door feels warm to the touch after a short gaming session, your airflow is insufficient.
 You must create a "Thermal Exhaust Path" by removing the back panel or drilling ventilation ports.

-3. Cable Management and Signal Visibility
+Cable Management & Remote Signal Problems

 Buffets rarely include built-in cable routing.
 Without planning, wires pile up behind the unit or run awkwardly through doors.
 In addition, solid buffet doors often block infrared (IR) signals, leading to unreliable remote control performance.